scribe-security/docs/docs/integrating-scribe/valint/README.md

   custom: {custom user defined input}
 ```

-> Note: When using Signed Attestations, the Custom Rego script receives the raw intoto statement along with the identity of the signer.
+> Note: When using Signed Attestations, the Custom Rego script receives the raw in-toto statement along with the identity of the signer.

 #### Custom script - Verify output format
-Custom rego script provided the following output.
+Custom Rego script provided the following output.
 ```json
 {
   "allow": <true | false>